-He has experience acting for large institutional employers as well as small and medium size businesses.
+Jeremy has experience acting for large institutional employers as well as small and medium size businesses.

-Jeremy also advises employees and senior executives, often at short notice on sensitive workplace issues such as restrictive covenants, discrimination and pay related disputes on bonuses, commission and incentive plans.
+He advises employees and senior executives, often at short notice on sensitive workplace issues such as restrictive covenants, discrimination and pay related disputes on bonuses, commission and incentive plans.
 He has particular experience in advising on settlement agreements and negotiating favourable severance payments for employees.

-He advises on a breadth of employment law issues such as disciplinary matters, grievances, redundancy, unfair dismissal and whistleblowing.
+He also advises on a breadth of employment law issues such as disciplinary matters, grievances, redundancy, unfair dismissal and whistleblowing.

 Jeremy regularly comments on employment law related issues for the media.
 His comments and articles have appeared in the Evening Standard, The New York Times, Personnel Today and HR Magazine.